-There will be loose-leaf homework assignments for many of the sections we cover from the textbook.
-Most of the exercises will be odd numbered, so their answers will be in the book's appendix.
+Most of the exercises will be odd numbered, so their answers will be in the back of the book.
 When working on an exercise, do NOT look at the answer right away!
 Try to solve it first.
-This will be the best way to prepare yourself for the environment of an in-class quiz or exam (where you won't have the luxury of "looking in the 'back' of the book").
+This will be the best way to prepare yourself for the environment of an in-class quiz or exam (where you won't have the luxury of "looking in the back of the book").
 A handful of exercises will be even numbered.
 The answers (and the worked-out steps, time permitting) to these exercises will be posted after that assignment's due date.
-So please hand in homework on time!
+So, when homework is assigned to hand in, please submit it on time!
 Once the answers to the even numbered exercises have been posted, submissions for that homework assignment will no longer be accepted.
-On all loose-leaf homework assignments, you must show all of your work for each problem, not just the answers.
+Please come to each class with questions about upcoming assignments, and remember, you can always come to office hours to get homework help!